 Your visit with an orthopaedic surgeon is an important meeting that can be most effective if you plan ahead.
-It is important that you give your doctor the information he or she needs and that you understand what your doctor is recommending.

 Research shows that patients who are more involved with their care get better results.
-Lack of communication is a primary reason for medical errors.

 Find out the basics about the office.

 Where is it?
 What time should you arrive?
 If you're going to drive, where can you park?
 Do you need to bring your insurance card or a medical referral?

 Assemble your records.

 Compile medical documents and records to take to the doctorï¿½s office.
 These may include: